 The Authority initially considered that imposing time limits on equipment certificates was not necessary given the state of the existing market and the Authority's limited resources.
-However, other jurisdictions do impose time limits on certification.
-Furthermore, a term on an equipment certificate would ensure recertification and regular review of operating parameters of previously approved devices.
+However, a term on an equipment certificate would require recertification and a regular review of operating parameters of previously approved devices.
+Recertification will aid in ensuring that the certification provided remains relevant to the operation of the devices.
+Furthermore, other jurisdictions do impose time limits on certification.